greenywd/paper-updater/README.md

                         Filename that will be given to the server jar.
 Default is paper.jar.
   --download version    Download the latest build of Paper of the specified version.

-If no arguments are given, the latest version of Paper will automatically be downloaded but not moved.
+If no arguments are given, paper-updater will not do anything.
 ```

 ## Examples